Heel Way

 On June 24, 2024 the court rendered its decision, denying the appeal and affirming the decision of the Mount Desert Planning Board to approve the application.
 The court found there was no evidence of either legal error or abuse of discretion in their decision.

-Mount Desert 365 regrets to report this group of plaintiffs has filed an additional appeal on this matter.
-This will serve to delay the development of this much needed housing and will add to the costs for the town and the community.
+Mount Desert 365 regrets to report this group of plaintiffs filed an additional appeal on this matter.
+This action further delayed the development of this much needed housing and added to the costs for the town and the community.